 Tenant 2 -

-Tenant 3 -
+Tenant 3

 Tenant 4

-Tenant 5
+Tenant 5 -

 Tenant 6 -

-Tenant 7 -
+Tenant 7

-Tenant 8
+Tenant 8 -

-The name, address and contact details of the Scheme safeguarding your tenancy deposit is: Administrator of the Tenancy Deposit Scheme that is
+The name, address and contact details of the Scheme A safeguarding your tenancy deposit is: Administrator of the Tenancy Deposit Scheme that is

-The Deposit Protection Service (The DPS), The P avilions, Bridgwater Road, Bristol BS99 6AA Telephone No. 0844 4727 000

-Online: Enquiry Forms are available through the www.depositprotection.com Virtual Customer Service Agent or the Frequently Asked Questions at
+vilions, Bridgwater Road, Bristol BS99 6AA Telephone No. 0844 4727 000 /irtual Customer Service Agent or the Frequently Asked Questions at

-2. Information contained in a leaflet supplied by the Schem contained in the statutory scheme. ne Administrator to the Landlord explaining the operation of the provisions
+2. Information contained in a leaflet supplied by the Scheme contained in the statutory scheme. e Administrator to the Landlord explaining the operation of the provisions

 See attached Terms and Conditions.

-3. Information on the procedures applying for the release of the deposit at the end of the tenancy.
+3. Information on the procedures applying for the release of of the deposit at the end of the tenancy.

 See attached Terms and Conditions.

 4. Procedures that apply under the Scheme where either the Landlord or the Tenant is not contactable at the end of the tenancy.